paritytech/capi/docs/introduction.md

 <!-- dinodoc fragment.start docs/_fragments/description -->

 Capi is a framework for crafting interactions with Substrate-based chains.
-It consists of a development server, a functional effect system ([Rune](/rune)) and a fluent API, which facilitate multistep, multichain interactions without compromising either performance or ease of use.
+It consists of a development server, a functional effect system, [Rune](/rune), and a fluent API, which facilitate multistep, multichain interactions without compromising either performance or ease of use.

 <!-- dinodoc fragment.end -->